iainurquhart/entry_widgets/readme.md

  - Fancy List (example of repeating rows and various options/params)
  - HTML Data (simple html textarea)
  - Quote (simple set of fields for pullquotes)

+#### Other information

+If you're a designer who hasn't written a plugin before, you're not going really going to get a whole lot of benefit from this add-on.
+The strength of Entry Widgets lies in being able to create custom widgets for projects extremely rapidly.
+To do this, you're going to have to know a little php and be able to pick apart the examples to get what you need to know.

 Enjoy.